Menu Close

 • Deadline Awareness: Whenever a DDM-enforced macOS version or its deadline is updated via your MDM solution, the reminder dialog dynamically updates the countdown to both the deadline and required macOS version to drive timely compliance.

-• Intelligently Intrusive: The reminder dialog is designed to be informative without being disruptive — it checks whether a user is in an online meeting before displaying — so users can remain productive while still being reminded to update.
+• Intelligently Intrusive: The reminder dialog is designed to be informative without being disruptive.
+Before displaying, it checks for active display-sleep assertions from an allowlist of approved meeting apps, helping users stay productive while still being reminded to update.

 • Logging: The script logs its actions to your specified log file, allowing Mac Admins to monitor its activity and troubleshoot as necessary.